-Pupils who have collected 3 demerits will be placed on this level which may result in them being given a detention during a lunchtime (DAGS and DABS in different locations).
+Pupils who have collected 3 demerits will be placed on this level which may result in them being given detention during lunchtime (DAGS and DABS in different locations).
 Any additional action taken such as requiring a pupil to stay in over lunch or break, or to carry out a piece of community service such as picking up litter, should be put on the school database by the form teacher/Head of Year.